 Working in today's fast-paced world can be daunting.
 There is so much to do with so little time available.
 Thankfully, automation is fast becoming a solution available to everyone.
 Activities such as filling out forms and job registrations are no longer tedious.
-Complex activities like scouring the Internet for information are now automated even!
+Complex activities like scouring the Internet for information are now automated, thanks to browser automation extensions!

-If you are looking for ways to automate your daily repetitive browsing tasks, these five extensions for your Chrome browser will automate your Web experience.
+If you are looking for ways to automate your daily repetitive browsing tasks, these Google Chrome extensions will automate your Web experience.

-The Chromium Browser Automation is a simple extension for your browser.
+The Chromium Browser Automation is a simple extension for Chrome.
 It's a full-featured automation tool that helps you avoid repetitive activities.

-It can help you automate simple activities like filling out forms while still being complex enough to support scripting and injection.
+It helps you automate simple activities like filling out forms while still being complex enough to support scripting and injection.

 Some of its major functions: